June 30, 2024 by Sharjeel Aziz7 minutes

 This script creates a line chart displaying the Change Failure Rate for each month, making it easy to track trends and identify issues.
 We package all this in a lightweight container for our Flask application, ensuring that all dependencies are installed and the service is ready to run.
 The code for the the dashboard is available in this repository.

-Navigate to the metric-dashboard directory containing the Dockerfile and build the Docker image:
+directory containing the Dockerfile and build the Docker image:

 Run the Docker container to start the dashboard:

-After starting the container, open your web browser and navigate to http://localhost:5000 to view your Jenkins Metrics Dashboard.
+to view your Jenkins Metrics Dashboard.
 You should see the Change Failure Rate and other metrics displayed based on the data fetched from Jenkins.

 Remember, implementing DORA metrics requires collaboration between development, operations, and other relevant teams.
 It’s essential to foster a culture of continuous improvement and use the metrics to drive positive changes in your software delivery processes.
 Here are some ideas on how to extract other metrics.